pschaus/book_lepl1402/source/part1.rst

     public class Main {
         public static void main(String[] args) {

-The :code:`public` in the first line indicates that the class "Main" can be used by others.
+The word :code:`public` in the first line indicates that the class "Main" can be used by others.
 It is not strictly necessary for this simple program and, in fact, our program will still work if you remove it (try it!).
 However, there is something important you have to know about public classes: If a class is marked as public, the source file that contains the class must have the same name as the class.
 That's the reason why the file is called "Main.java" and the public class in the file is called "Main" (Try to change the name of the class and see what happens!).
 Apart from that, the name "Main" for a class doesn't have any special meaning in Java.
 Our program would still work if we renamed the class to "Catweazle" or "Cinderella", as long as we don't forget to rename the file as well.
+But note that **all class names in Java (public or not) start with an uppercase letter**.

 The :code:`public` in the second line is much more important for our example.
 A Java program can only be executed if it contains a method "main" that is :code:`public` and :code:`static`.
 Remove the :code:`public` or :code:`static` from the second line and see what happens when you try to run the program.
 In general, **a Java program always starts at the public static main method**.
+If your program contains multiple classes with a main method, you have tell IntelliJ which one you want to start.

 With this knowledge, can you guess what the following program prints?

 ..  code-block:: java